jdgarwick/SonicPi/README.md

 end
 ```

-Here we're using two ticks one for the note to play and another for the
-sleep time.
-As they're both in the same live loop, to keep them separate
+Here we're using two ticks one for the note to play and another for the sleep time.
+As they're both in the same live loop,
-we need to give them unique names.
-This is exactly the same kind of
-thing as naming `live_loop`s - we just pass a symbol prefixed with a
+to keep them separate we need to give them unique names.
+This is exactly the same kind of thing as naming `live_loop`s - we
-`:`.
-In the example above we called one tick `:foo` and the other
+just pass a symbol prefixed with a `:`.
+In the example above we called one tick `:foo` and the other `:bar`.
+If we want to
-`:bar`.
-If we want to `look` at these we also need to pass the name of
-the tick to `look`.
+`look` at these we also need to pass the name of the tick to `look`.

-## Don't make it too complicated

-Most of the power in the tick system isn't useful when you get
-started.
-Don't try and learn everything in this section.
-Just focus on
-ticking through a single ring.
-That'll give you most of the joy and
-simplicity of ticking through rings in your `live_loop`s.

-Take a look at the documentation for `tick` where there are many useful
-examples and happy ticking!

-10 Essential Knowledge

-# Essential Knowledge

-This section will cover some very useful - in fact *essential* - knowledge
-for getting the most out of your Sonic Pi experience.

-We'll cover how to take advantage of the many keyboard shortcuts
-available to you, how to share your work and some tips on performing
-with Sonic Pi.
-10.1 Using Shortcuts

 # Using Shortcuts